Terrible Twos, Threenager, and…

 And here's the thing.
 THEY WILL SUCK but they will suck a little less if you have the right attitude.

-Part of the reason it feels like it’s so hard is because our expectations are, in a way, too high.
+Part of the reason it feels like it's so hard is that our expectations are, in a way, too high.